-First edition, Emma, 1816, in three volumes.
+Description: First edition, Emma, 1816, in three volumes.
 Written by Jane Austen and published in 1816 by John Murray.
-Vol.1 Inscribed “George Augustus Frederic Dawkins July 1820”.
-Volumes II and III inscribed “F.W.
-Austen” – possibly Jane Austen’s brother Frank Austen.
-One of the twelve recipients of the novelist’s presentation copies.
+Vol.1 Inscribed “George Augustus Frederic Dawkins July 1820” Volumes II and III inscribed “F.W.
+Austen”.
 The cover consists of leather spines and marbled paper pattern front.

-Jane had 12 copies of the first edition give to family and friends.
-This is believed to be her brother Francis’s copy which he took to sea with him and read many times.
-He became Admiral of the Fleet in 1863.
+Jane had twelve copies of the first edition give to family and friends.
+This is her brother Frank’s copy which he took to sea with him and read many times.